 We’ve all experienced the frustration of missing a delivery.
-Route optimization already allows businesses to offer substantially smaller delivery time windows.
+Advanced route optimization software already allows businesses to offer substantially smaller delivery time windows.
 Yet there are always times when recipients can’t be present for their deliveries or service appointments.
 According to industry reports, roughly 5% of all deliveries don’t reach their destination on the first attempt, with each missed delivery costing retailers an average of nearly $18.
 Failed service appointments, too, take an average of four and a half days to reschedule.
 These failed delivery attempts substantially increase the cost of delivery, while the delays frustrate customers.

 Why Redirect to PUDOs?